How can I use the first days of class to set the tone for the semester?

 Introduce yourself and set course goals & expectations:

 You can never make a second first impression.
-The first class sessions will set the tone of the classroom environment and set the norms of student behavior in the course.
+The first week of class will set the tone of the classroom environment.

-- Introduce the course (or laboratory or discussion section) and the expectations of the students (refer to the Course Syllabus).
+- Introduce the course and the expectations of the students (refer to the Course Syllabus).

-- Consider how you would like to handle shopping period: At Brown students have 2 weeks to finalize their registrations.
-The student population may change during those first two weeks and accurate records may be difficult.
+- Consider how you will handle shopping period: At Brown students have 2 weeks to finalize their registrations.
+The student population may change during those first two weeks some students may miss the first day of class.
 Learn how Brown faculty have handled shopping period.

 - Have a plan and practice ahead of time; teaching is a presentation.